Chris Lucketti

 Christopher James Lucketti (born 28 September 1971) is an English football manager and former professional player, who is assistant manager of Bradford City.

-He played as a central defender.
+He played as a centre-back.
 In a playing career of over 600 games, Lucketti began his career at home town club Rochdale in 1989 before moving to Halifax Town, Bury - for whom he made over 250 appearances - Preston North End, Huddersfield Town and Sheffield United.

 After his playing career ended, Lucketti moved into coaching and management with roles including assistant manager at Scunthorpe United, Salford City, Motherwell and Milton Keynes Dons, working alongside Graham Alexander, caretaker manager of Fleetwood Town and manager at Bury.

 Playing career

 Halifax Town, Bury and Huddersfield Town

 Born in Littleborough, Lancashire, Lucketti started his professional career with Halifax Town where he made 78 Football League appearances before their relegation to the Football Conference in the 1992–93 season.
 He made a further eight league appearances the following campaign, before joining Bury in October 1993.
 He made a total of 235 league appearances for the Shakers, winning back-to-back promotions in the 1995–96 and 1996–97 seasons.

 In 1999, he joined Huddersfield Town and made 76 appearances for the Terriers, scoring twice, against Scunthorpe United in the League Cup and Crystal Palace in the league.